 MS: I didn’t have a connection to Plymouth before starting the project, although I was born in Helston, Cornwall, and the southwest feels strangely familiar to me.
 Like many past projects I’ve worked on, finding the bands happened via numerous meetings with people on the Plymouth punk scene.
 Certain names kept coming up in conversations about the evolution of the local scene, particularly Chris Willsher of the Bus Station Loonies and Darren Johns of Crazy Arm.
 Then, whenever I visited Plymouth, I’d also try to get out to see bands if there were any playing.
 Mostly this meant going to either the Underground or Junction, which is where I saw Suck My Culture and Piss Midget, respectively.
 One of the first people I met with in Plymouth was Al Gall, vocalist in Damerels, and their drummer, Ben Turner, runs the Underground.
 So, serendipity also played a role.

-Figure 6:
+Figure 6: More Than a Pony Show.
+Matt Stokes interview with Mark McCann, 2017.
+Photograph by Vickie Fear.

 RB: Your work focuses on live performances and community, particularly in relation to ‘underground’ punk scenes.
 Where does this personal interest stem from?